redox-os/userutils/README.md

 - `getty`: Used by `init(8)` to open and initialize the TTY line, read a login name and invoke `login(1)`.
 - `id`: Displays user identity.
-- `login`: Allows users to into the system
+- `login`: Allows users to login into the system
 - `passwd`: Allows users to modify their passwords.
 - `su`: Allows users to substitute identity.
 - `sudo`: Enables users to execute a command as another user.
+- `useradd`: Add a user
 - `groupadd`: Add a user group
 - `whoami`: Display effective user ID.